Headphone wire clip

 thingiverse

-After modding my headphones by adding a 3.5mm female jack so I can switch between cables more easily.
-I quickly realised that the slightest snag or resistance on the cable combined with a small head movement would unplug my headphones, I designed this thing so that I could now temporarily lock my headphone cable onto my headphones while making it easily removable.
-Instructions: 1) Sand everything in order to get a good yet tight fit between the two parts.
-2) After making sure everything fits correctly insert your headphone cable 3.5mm jack through the clip not all the way through so it acts as a guide for the clip holder.
-3) Apply a small amount of CA glue on the radiused part of the clip holder and apply the entire assembly onto the headphones ensuring a good fit.
-4) Once the clip holder has been secured, remove the 3.5mm jack leaving the clip inside the clip holder.
-Apply a small ammount of CA glue on the jack and insert forcefully into the assembly in order to ensure everything lines up correctly and the cable connector makes proper connection with the headphone's female connector.
-IMPORTANT Notes: 1) The part of the clip that fits onto your jack might be too small, You can try reprinting it in a larger scale or alternatively what I did was heat it up with a lighter for a few seconds so it becomes flexible and fitted it onto the 3.5mm jack ensuring a good fit which I then secured with CA glue.
-2) If the clip holder's radius is too large/small for your headphones it can be easily edited in your CAD software of choice by simply cutting the radius of your headphones on the clip holder.
-Enjoy!
+After upgrading my headphones by adding a 3.5mm female jack to switch between cables quickly, I soon discovered that even slight snags or resistance on the cable combined with small head movements would cause my headphones to disconnect.
+To solve this problem, I designed a simple mechanism that allows me to temporarily secure my headphone cable onto my headphones while making it easily removable.
+Instructions: 1) Ensure everything fits together perfectly by sanding all parts for a tight and precise fit between them.
+2) After verifying the correct fit, insert your 3.5mm headphone jack into the clip as a guide, but not fully through, allowing it to act as a holder for the clip assembly.
+3) Apply a small amount of CA glue to the radiused part of the clip holder and attach the entire assembly securely onto the headphones, ensuring a snug fit.
+4) Once the clip holder is firmly attached, remove the 3.5mm jack, leaving only the clip inside the holder.
+Then, apply a small amount of CA glue to the jack and insert it forcefully into the assembly, making sure everything aligns correctly and the cable connector makes proper contact with the headphone's female connector.
+Important Notes: 1) The part of the clip that fits onto your 3.5mm jack might be too small.
+You can try reprinting it in a larger scale or heat it up with a lighter for a few seconds to make it flexible, then fit it securely onto the jack using CA glue.
+2) If the clip holder's radius is too large or too small for your headphones, you can easily edit it in your CAD software by cutting the radius of your headphones on the clip holder.

 With this file you will be able to print Headphone wire clip with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Headphone wire clip.